 Student Outreach & Support

-Case Managers provide one-on-one support, including interventions, advocacy, referrals and follow-up services for students who are experiencing significant difficulties related to mental health, physical health, family emergencies and/or other areas of concern.
+Case Managers provide one-on-one support, including interventions, advocacy, referrals and follow-up services for undergraduate students who are experiencing significant difficulties related to mental health, physical health, family emergencies and/or other areas of concern.

 Case Managers provide resources and information to help students navigate university systems and policies while prioritizing their wellbeing and academic success.
 Additionally, Case Managers will assist students in making connections with faculty, staff, and other offices that can collaborate with them to ensure their needs are met.
 Lastly, the goal is to help students to develop self-advocacy skills that prepare them for involvement in the larger community and life beyond college.

 Case Managers work with students who may need to take a Medical Leave Of Absence for physical health or psychological reasons.